Israel strikes Gaza after accusing Hamas of ‘blatant’ violation of ceasefire in first major test of US-brokered truce

 “Hamas will pay a heavy price for every shooting and violation of the ceasefire, and if the message is not understood, the intensity of our responses will continue to increase,” Katz said in a statement.

-Netanyahu faces pressure to respond from far-right parties supporting his coalition, with the Minister of National Security, Itamar Ben Gvir, calling on him to resume the war in Gaza “in full force.”
+Netanyahu faces pressure to respond to any violations from far-right parties supporting his coalition, with the Minister of National Security, Itamar Ben Gvir, calling on him to resume the war in Gaza “in full force.”

+Amid the renewed strikes, the AQB said it found the body of another Israeli hostage during ongoing search operations, “and will hand it over today if field conditions permit.”

+The AQB warned that any escalation by the Israeli military would “hinder search, excavation, and the recovery of bodies.”

 Hamas clashes with rivals

-While much is unknown about the latest incident, it occurred on Sunday morning as Hamas said its internal Rada’a security force was targeting a “hideout” of an Israel-backed militia led by Yasser Abu Shabab in the same area.
+While much is unknown about the incident in Rafah, it occurred on Sunday morning as Hamas said its internal Rada’a security force was targeting a “hideout” of an Israel-backed militia led by Yasser Abu Shabab.
 In June, Israel confirmed it was arming several such militias in an attempt to counter Hamas.

 Muhammad Shehada, a Gaza expert at the European Council on Foreign Relations, said these militias now operate from within Israeli-occupied areas in Gaza from which they “descend on the other half of Gaza, carry out attacks, then go run back to those protected areas.”